 Routes: Lufthansa first class operates on Frankfurt and Munich to North American gateways (JFK, EWR, IAD, ORD, MIA, LAX, SFO, YYZ) plus Asian gateways (Singapore, Tokyo, Beijing, Shanghai, Hong Kong).

-Redemption strategy: Miles & More is a transfer partner from Capital One Miles (1:1) and from US Bank Altitude Reserve.
-The structural constraint is that Lufthansa generally releases first class award space to partners only within 14-30 days of departure (a deliberate close-in award strategy).
-The Air Canada Aeroplan, Avianca LifeMiles, and United MileagePlus partner-redemption paths sometimes surface availability that direct Miles & More bookings do not show.
+Redemption strategy: Miles & More transfers 1:1 from Capital One and US Bank Altitude Reserve.
+Lufthansa generally releases first class space to partners only within 14-30 days of departure, so Aeroplan, LifeMiles, and United MileagePlus sometimes surface availability that direct Miles & More bookings do not.

 8. Qantas First Class